Santa Cueva de Covadonga: Description and history

 The origin of the cave as a cult site is controversial.
 The Christian tradition has it that Pelagius, chasing a criminal who had taken refuge in the cave, met a hermit who was venerating the Virgin Mary.
 The hermit asked Pelagius to forgive the criminal, since the criminal had resorted to the protection of the Virgin, and said that one day he too would need to seek shelter in the cave.

-Muslim chronicles about the Battle of Covadonga say that in this cave Pelagius's forces fled, feeding on honey bees left in the crevices of the rock.
+Muslim chronicles about the Battle of Covadonga say that Pelagius's forces fled to this cave, feeding on honey bees left in the crevices of the rock.
 Christian chronicles claim that the miraculous intervention of the Virgin Mary was crucial in the victory, repelling attacks against the cave.

 The first construction in the Holy Cave dates back to the reign of Alfonso I of Asturias, who, to commemorate Pelagius's victory over the Muslims, built a chapel dedicated to the Virgin Mary.
 This would give rise to the invocation of the Our Lady of Covadonga (popularly known as La Santina).
 In addition to the altar dedicated to the Virgin, two others were built for Saint John the Baptist and Saint Andrew.
 Alfonso presented this church to the Benedictine monks.

 The cave was covered with wood, and in 1777 a fire destroyed the medieval Marian statue; the current wooden image of Virgin and Child dates to the 16th century and was donated to the sanctuary by the Cathedral of Oviedo in 1778.

 In 1872 Benito Sanz y Forés travelled to the cave and promoted its renovation; in 1874 he laid the first stone of the chapel dedicated to the Virgin inside the Cave and opened the chapel to the worship of the faithful during the September festivals.

 During the civil war the Virgin image disappeared and was found in the Embassy of Spain in France in 1939.
 The present chapel of Romanesque style is the work of Luis Menéndez-Pidal and Alvarez.